 This article examines the nutritional benefits and uses of eight milk varieties, each from different sources.
 This article should benefit you regardless of whether you want to learn more about your preferred type of milk or want to experiment with new milk products.

 Different Types of Milk

-Cow?s MilkCow?s milk is the golden standard of milk products.
-Chances are, when you began reading this article, your instantly thought this article would discuss only cow?s milk.
-In much of the world, cow?s milk is the preferred milk variety because it's inexpensive, easy to obtain, a complete source of protein, and naturally rich in the bone-supporting minerals calcium and phosphorus.
+Cow's MilkCow's milk is the golden standard of milk products.
+Chances are when you began reading this article, you instantly thought this article would discuss only cow's milk.
+In much of the world, cow's milk is the preferred milk variety because it's inexpensive, easy to obtain, a complete source of protein, and naturally rich in the bone-supporting minerals calcium and phosphorus.

-Nearly all the carbohydrates in milk are naturally occur sugars called lactose, which will be discussed in the next paragraph.
-Low-fat milk is typically 2% milkfat and offers 122 calories, 8.05 grams of protein, 4.83 grams of fat, 11.71 grams of carbohydrates, and 20milligrams of cholesterol per one cup serving.
+Nearly all the carbohydrates in milk are naturally occurring sugars called lactose, which will be discussed in the next paragraph.
+Low-fat milk is typically 2% milkfat and offers 122 calories, 8.05 grams of protein, 4.83 grams of fat, 11.71 grams of carbohydrates, and 20milligrams of cholesterol per one-cup serving.